-Each of these two sites has a very different habitat and, together with the deterioration in water quality downstream of the Eltham Wastewater Treatment Plant's discharge in the past, these factors have been reflected in the macroinvertebrate communities found at each site on the majority of occasions prior to the current survey.
+Each of these two sites has a very different habitat and, together with the deterioration in water quality downstream of the Eltham Wastewater Treatment Plant's discharge in the past, these factors have been reflected in the macroinvertebrate communities found at each site on the majority of occasions prior to the current survey (i.e. until mid 2011).

-At the time of the current survey, the upstream site (site 1) habitat was comprised almost entirely of a clay substrate with some silt and with patchy filamentous algae, but only thin periphyton mats and no marginal aquatic vegetation.
-This site was dominated by two 'moderately sensitive' taxa (mayfly (Austroclima) and cranefly (Aphrophila)) and three 'tolerant' taxa (oligochaete worms, net-building caddisfly (Aoteapsyche), and orthoclad midges).
-Each of these taxa had also been dominant from frequently in previous spring surveys with the number of characteristic taxa in this survey typical of most past surveys.
+At the time of the current survey this upstream site (1) was dominated by two 'moderately sensitive' taxa [mayfly (Austroclima) and cranefly (Aphrophila)] and two 'tolerant' taxa [extremely abundant oligochaete worms; and orthoclad midges].
+Each of these taxa had also been dominant in a majority of previous spring surveys with the number of characteristic taxa in this survey slightly lower than typical of most past surveys.

-Although sections of the stream at this upstream site were slower flowing, swifter velocities were apparent amongst areas of where there was no filamentous algae attached to the substrate of the stream.
-Some of the dominant taxa and remainder of the fauna found at this site are commonly found in these types of habitat (e.g. amphipods, midges), and the abundances of the mayfly, Austroclima and the presence of several other 'sensitive' taxa continued to indicate reasonably well oxygenated flow conditions as a component of this habitat.
-Taxa richness (12) was lower than the median and toward the minimum number recorded from previous surveys (Table 1).
-The survey recorded a MCI value of 85 units which was a significant (Stark, 1998) 12 units higher than the median of all past survey results and equal with the historical maximum but relatively typical of a small swamp seepage stream subject to moderate nutrient enrichment from developed farmland drainage.
-The score reflected the absence of 'highly sensitive' taxa and the presence of a relatively high percentage of 'tolerant' taxa (50% of richness) in the community at this site.
-This score was relatively similar to the median value (78 units) found by 167 surveys of 'control' sites in similar seepage sourced streams in the region (TRC, 1999 (updated, 2012)) at equivalent altitudes to this site.
+Although sections of the stream at this upstream site were slower flowing, swifter velocities were apparent amongst areas where no filamentous algae were attached to the substrate of the stream.
+Some of the dominant taxa and other components of the fauna found at this site are commonly found in these types of habitat (e.g. amphipods, midges), and the abundances of the mayfly, Austroclima and the presence of other 'sensitive' taxa continued to indicate reasonably well oxygenated flow conditions as a component of this habitat.
+Taxa richness (17) was very similar to the median number recorded from previous surveys (Table 1).
+The survey recorded a MCI value of 74 units which was equal with the median of all past survey results and relatively typical of a small swamp seepage stream subject to moderate nutrient enrichment from developed farmland drainage.
+The score reflected the absence of 'highly sensitive' taxa and the presence of a high percentage of 'tolerant' taxa (65% of richness) in the community at this site.
+This score was slightly lower than the median value (79 units) found by 169 surveys of 'control' sites in similar seepage sourced hill country streams in the region (TRC, 1999 (updated, 2013)) at equivalent altitudes to this site.

-Patchy thin algal mats and moss, but no filamentous green algae or marginal aquatic macrophyte beds, were recorded at the swifter flowing and harder substrate of site 5 at the time of this spring survey.
-The macroinvertebrate fauna community showed a marked downstream increase in taxa richness (of 10 taxa), a richness which was midway between the median and maximum numbers previously recorded at this site (Table 1).
-An increased number of dominant taxa included four 'tolerant' taxa (oligochaete worms, snail (Potamopygus), net-building caddisfly (Aoteapsyche), and orthoclad midges); four 'moderately sensitive' taxa (stonefly (Zelandobius), elmid beetles and extremely abundant stony-cased caddisfly (Pycnocentrodes); and cranefly (Aphrophila)); and one 'highly sensitive' taxon (extremely abundant mayfly (Deleatidium)).
+The macroinvertebrate fauna community at the downstream site (5) showed a increase in taxa richness (of 5 taxa), a richness which was slightly higher than the median number previously recorded at this site (Table 1).
+A marked increase in number of dominant taxa included five 'tolerant' taxa [extremely abundant oligochaete worms; snail (Potamopyrgus), net-building caddisfly (Aoteapsyche), and midges (orthoclads and Maoridiamesa)], four 'moderately sensitive' taxa [(amphipod (Paracalliope), stonefly (Zelandobius), elmid beetles, and stony-cased caddisfly (Pycnocentrodes)], and one 'highly sensitive' taxon [very abundant mayfly (Deleatidium)].
 This mayfly had never been a dominant taxon at this site prior to wastewater diversion from the stream.
-A few of the dominant taxa were associated with the periphyton cover.
+A few of these dominant taxa (mainly 'tolerant' taxa) were associated with the periphyton substrate cover.
 Variation in stream habitat probably accounted for most of the changes in abundances of individual taxa between the two sites, including the significant increases in abundances of 'sensitive' beetles, stoneflies, caddisflies, and one 'highly sensitive' mayfly.
-There was also a marked decrease in the abundance of the 'moderately sensitive' mayfly,

-Austroclima although the extreme abundance of another ('highly sensitive') mayfly increased the SQMCIs score (by 1.7 units) above that recorded at the upstream site.
+The extreme abundance of the 'highly sensitive' mayfly in particular, and increased abundances amongst three 'moderately sensitive' taxa, increased the SQMCI_s score (by 1.8 units) above that recorded at the upstream site.